ji-youn-kim/EHRFL/README.md

 <details>

-<summary>Precision Computation</summary>
+<summary>Similarity Computation using Averaged Patient Embeddings</summary>

+The host and each candidate subject generates an averaged patient embedding by averaging their respective patient embeddings. \
+Each candidate subject sends their averaged patient embedding to the host. \
-The host uses the extracted latents to compute precision (and recall) for each host-subject pair. \
+The host uses the averaged patient embeddings to compute host-subject similarity for each candidate subject. \
-This step is necessary for selecting clients for federated learning participation. \
+This step is necessary for selecting clients for federated learning participation.

-The script for this step is located in scripts/precision_recall.sh.
+**Code Script** (scripts/similarity.sh)
 ```
-python ../precision_recall.py \
+python ../similarity.py \
---data_path [Your Data Path] \ # [Root Save Directory]/latents/seed_{seed}
---host [Host Datas] \
---subjects [Subject Datas]
+--host_dir [Directory to Host Embeddings] \
+--subj_dir [Directory to Subject Embeddings in Comma Separated List]
 ```

 </details>

 <details>

-<summary>Federated Learning on Selected Participating Clients</summary>
+<summary>Federated Learning for the Host with Selected Subjects</summary>

-The host selects participating clients by excluding clients of low precision scores. \
+The host selects participating subjects by excluding candidate subjects of low similarity scores or large distances with the host. \
-With the selected clients, the host may then conduct federated learning using our EHRFL framework for heterogeneous EHR modeling.
+With our framework, the host may start building their institution-specific model by conducting federated learning with the selected clients, using text-based EHR federated learning to enable training across clients of heterogeneous EHR systems.

 **Accelerate Config:**
 ```